-\begin{rem} We consider the case that $\Omega$ is not convex to prove the stability estimates of the schemes.
-In \cite{Bre03}, the discrete Poincar\'e inequalities for piecewise $H^1$ functions are proposed.
-However, the inverse, trace inequalities and the local quasi-uniformity for meshes under the shape-regularity condition are used for the proof.
-Therefore, careful consideration of the results used in \cite{Bre03} may be necessary to remove the assumption that $\Omega$ is convex. \end{rem}
+\begin{rem} To prove the stability estimates of the schemes, we consider the case in which $\Omega$ is not convex.
+In \cite{Bre03}, discrete Poincar\'e inequalities for piecewise $H^1$ functions are proposed.
+However, the inverse, trace inequalities, and the local quasi-uniformity for meshes under the shape-regularity condition are used for the proof.
+Therefore, a careful consideration of the results in \cite{Bre03} may be necessary to eliminate the assumption that $\Omega$ is convex. \end{rem}